-However, studies by Demirguc-Kunt & Levine, 2008; Beck, Rioja & Valev, 2009; Levine, 2002; and Boyreau-Debray, 2003 stress the importance of efficiency of the allocation of credit rather than an all bank intermediation.
-To them, because credit to the public sector is prone to waste and politically motivated programmes which may not serve the interest of the populace, it is weak in generating growth in an economy.
-To Plamen and Khamis (2009), credit availability enables firms to undertake investments that they could not have otherwise carried with their own funds alone.
+The importance of efficiency of the allocation of credit rather than an all bank intermediation have been stressed by studies such as Demirguc-Kunt & Levine, 2008; Beck, Rioja & Valev, 2009; Levine, 2002; and Boyreau-Debray, 2003.
+They emphasized that lending to the public sector is prone to waste and politically motivated programmes which may not serve the interest of the populace, it is weak in generating growth in an economy.